GemmaButcher-dev/itscool-ms3/TESTING.md

 "**_As a registered user, I would like to_** _______________"

-✅  as a returning user, I want to log in with my username and password, so I can access my account.
+✅  as a returning user, I want to log in with my username and password, so I can access my account.<br>

   ItScool provides:<br>
       * A login page for users to login with their username and password.<br>